2214 Tar Kiln Drive, (910) 433-1018

 Teen Outdoor Experiences

 Join other teens ages 14-17 yrs to explore the outdoors and try new experiences.
 Call the Lake Rim Park office for more details.
-The first outing will be a kayak tour.

 Fall Letterbox Hike